documentationfor yFiles for HTML 3.0.0.1

 )

-The GraphBuilder constructor alternatively allows to define all sources in a single configuration object:
+The GraphBuilder constructor alternatively allows defining all sources in a single configuration object:

 const graphBuilder = new GraphBuilder({